brightertiger/notes/notes/general/gen-02-decision_trees.md

 ## ExtraTrees

 -   Extremely Randomized Trees
--   Bagging:
-    -   ExtraTrees: No
-    -   Extremely Randomized Trees: Yes
+-   Key differences from Random Forest:
+    -   Bagging: No (uses entire training set for each tree, unlike RF which uses bootstrap samples)
+    -   Split thresholds: Randomly selected instead of searching for optimal splits
--   Mutiple trees are built using:
+-   Multiple trees are built using:
-    -   Random variable subset for splitting
+    -   Random variable subset for splitting (same as Random Forest)
-    -   Random threshold subsets for a variable for splitting
+    -   Random threshold selection for each variable (different from Random Forest)
+-   More randomness leads to reduced variance but slightly higher bias compared to Random Forest

 ## Variable Importance